tymyrddin/blue-devsecops/source/docs/gcp/gke.md

 ### Best practices

 * Create private GKE clusters to avoid exposing the GKE cluster control plane (API server) to the public internet – use alias IP ranges to configure which IPs can access the GKE cluster.
-* Use authorized networks to configure who can access your GKE cluster control plane.
+* Use authorised networks to configure who can access your GKE cluster control plane.
 * Use VPC-native networking to protect the access between the Kubernetes Pods.
 * Use network policies for Kubernetes to protect the access between the Kubernetes Pods.
 * Use shielded GKE nodes as an additional layer of protection to your GKE cluster nodes.